yameya/performance-explorations/README.md

 # performance-explorations

-Adding this repository to keep track of all the experiment projects to evaluate performance related stuff.
+This repository maintains all the projects meant to analyze any performance related stuff.